You probably are here because you want to improve the website you already have, or you’re trying to figure out what you should do for your new site.

 XML is an acronym for “eXtensible markup language.”
 Notice that the “X” is capitalized.
 This is intentional to emphasize that it is designed to store and transport data within your HTML code.
 It is a self-descriptive language that works as a complementary language with HTML.

 We mentioned earlier that mobile-friendliness is the other criteria for high ranking with Google.
-48% of consumers start mobile research with a search engine.
+It is also important to remember that 48% of consumers start mobile research with a search engine.
 Google is the most popular and widely-used search engine, but it is important to be noticed by Bing, Yahoo, and others, as well.

-All of these pieces of data are important to monitor to gain a better understanding of your target audience.
+All of these pieces of data are important to monitor so that you will have a better understanding of your target audience.
 The more information you have about your audience, the more you will be able to reach them.

-Using Google Analytics, you can monitor the type of device your users are utilizing.
+One of the factors that you can monitor using Google Analytics or other search tools is the type of device your users are utilizing.
 Desktop users will show up as Windows or Mac users in your analytical data.
 You can also see which version they are using.

-Mobile users will show up as “mobile users.”
-You can also tell what type of mobile device they are using.
+Mobile users will show up as “mobile users,” and you can also tell what type of mobile device they are using.
 Once you have this information, you can adjust your web content on your websites and blogs to create a better user experience for your mobile users.

 Check your navigation menu, online graphics, video content, and other aspects to see how mobile-friendly your site is to mobile users.

 What is responsive design?
-It’s a design that is considered to be friendly to any type of user, any type of device, and any format of the user.
-If your site has a responsive design, it looks just as good in a mobile device as it does on a desktop computer.
+If you are building a website, you need to have an understanding of this component also.
+Responsive design is a design that is considered to be friendly to any type of user, any type of device, and any format of the user.
+If your site has a responsive design, it means that your website is designed in such a way that it looks just as good in a mobile device as it does on a desktop computer.

 Easy Navigation (UX)

 Part of responsive design is the ease of navigation that you have on your website.
-Is it easy for your customers to find what they want?
+Is it easy to find what you want customers to find?
 Are your products easily accessible to everyone?
 How easy is it to utilize your shopping cart, browse for products, and make a purchase.
 Test all of these things yourself before releasing your site to your audience.

 Limit Navigation Bar Menu